 Growing up in an Italian-American household, there wasn’t much that didn’t include garlic.
 This root’s rich, pungent flavor not only lends depth to cuisine, but it seems to yell, “I’m healthy!!
 I can kill bad things!”
 Garlic has been studied to demonstrate strong anti-viral and anti-bacterial action.
 The compound allicin found in garlic has been shown in lab and human studies to ward off viral activity.
 Cooking garlic seems to reduce the potency of this effect.
 Slicing increases allicin activity.
 If you must cook it, let it sit for ten minutes before heating.

 I have literally cut up cloves of raw garlic and swallowed them like pills when ill.
 This method is not for the faint of heart but stands the best chance for high potency.

-Here’s some of the other benefits which have been reported:
+Here are some of the other benefits that have been reported:

 - Anticancer immunostimulating